robocomp/robocomp-shadow/insect/controller/README.md

 # controller
 Intro to component here

+If regenerated you need to check that ui_mainUI.py has been generated with uic-qt6 (check in the header lines)

+Also in genericworker.py:
+ - self.visualelements1_proxy = mprx["VisualElements1Proxy"]
+ - from PySide6 import QtWidgets, QtCore

 ## Configuration parameters
 As any other component, *controller* needs a configuration file to start.
 In